 This Agreement represents the entire and integrated agreement between the Parties and supersedes all prior negotiations, representations, or agreements, either written or oral.
 This Agreement may be amended only by a written instrument signed by each of the Parties.
 Unless otherwise specified in writing, if there is any inconsistency between the terms of this Agreement and any other agreement between the Parties, the terms of this Agreement shall control.

-In the event of any conflict between the documents that make up this Agreement, the documents will prevail in the following order: the Agreement for Professional Consulting Services Agreement, Insurance Exhibit “B” and then any other agreement / exhibits.
+In the event of any conflict between the documents that make up this Agreement, the documents will prevail in the following order: the Scope of Work in Exhibit A and the Fee Schedule in Exhibit D, then the Agreement for Professional Services, then the Federal Contract Provisions in Exhibit C, then Insurance Exhibit “B”, and then any other agreement / exhibits incorporated into the Agreement for Professional Services by reference or otherwise attached (such as the DocAccess Terms of Service attached hereto as Exhibit E).

-ARTICLE 20 - SUCCESSORS AND ASSIGNS
+ARTICLE 18 - SUCCESSORS AND ASSIGNS